esphome/esphome-devices/src/docs/devices/Tomzn-TOB9-VAP/index.md

 ## Notes

 - Uses [BL0942](https://esphome.io/components/sensor/bl0942.html) for energy monitoring, which requires [calibration](https://esphome.io/components/sensor/bl0942.html#calibration)
-- Does not use a relay for controlling the output, it uses a bridge whose position can be toggled by pulsing GPIO24 and GPIO26
+- Uses an [H-Bridge](https://esphome.io/components/switch/hbridge.html) for controlling the output instead of a standard relay.
+One key difference is that the H-Bridge retains the last position upon power off without the need of `restore_mode`

 ## Product images